pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

   - Golang

-    The Go programming language is heavily used in the industry, and also in the TiDB ecosystem.
+    The Go programming language is heavily used in the industry, as well as in the TiDB ecosystem.
 If you haven't learned about it, the following are good places to start:

     - [A Tour Of Golang](https://tour.golang.org/) - a great official tutorial for the newbie to learn the basic language features.